Optimal Dynamic Ancillary Services Provision Based on Local Power Grid Perception: Case Studies

 For identical cost-function weights and gradient descent algorithm settings as in case study I, we compute an optimal $\alpha_\mathrm{osci}^\star$ as listed in \cref{tab:Tdes_parameters}.
 The associated open-loop step response of $T_\mathrm{des,1}(s,\alpha_\mathrm{osci}^\star)$ is depicted in \cref{fig:ol_step_marginal_u1}.
 By comparing $\alpha_\mathrm{osci}^\star$ with the optimal $\alpha_\mathrm{nom}^\star$ from the previous case study I during nominal grid conditions, it becomes apparent how different grid conditions generally result in a different optimal dynamic ancillary services provision (for the same optimization settings).

 With $T_\mathrm{des,1}(s,\alpha_\mathrm{osci}^\star)$, we can improve the oscillatory closed-loop system response of the two-area system quite significantly, i.e., once again, the performance enhancement of $\alpha_\mathrm{osci}^\star$ over $\alpha_0$ is astonishing.
 As illustrated in \cref{fig:cl_step_marginal_u1}, the inter-area oscillations at 1 Hz are significantly attenuated during a load increase at bus 7.
 Moreover, compared to the system response with the cheap $T_\mathrm{des,1}(s,\alpha_0)$, we can achieve a \textbf{10.5\%} improvement in RoCoF, a \textbf{13.8\%} improvement in frequency nadir, and a voltage peak reduction of \textbf{47.5\%}.
-Finally, the optimal $T_\mathrm{des,1}(s,\alpha_\mathrm{nom}^\star)$ for nominal grid conditions in case study I does not result in a satisfying response behavior when deployed in the oscillatory grid, which justifies the necessity of perceiving the grid characteristics in a online manner during changing grid conditions.
+Finally, the optimal $T_\mathrm{des,1}(s,\alpha_\mathrm{nom}^\star)$ for nominal grid conditions in case study I does not result in a satisfying response behavior when deployed in the oscillatory grid, which, in alignment with our observations during the Monte Carlo Simulations in \cref{sec:csI_nominal}, justifies the necessity of perceiving the grid characteristics in a online manner, especially during significantly changing grid conditions.